OmerOzbektas/Model-Predictive-Control-MPC-for-Autonomous-Vehicle-Lateral-Dynamics/README.md

 *A complete MPC-based lateral control and animation simulation in Python*

-This repository implements a Model Predictive Controller (MPC) for an autonomous vehicle's lateral dynamics using a linearized bicycle model.
+This repository contains a Model Predictive Controller for a lateral dynamics of the autonomous vehicle through a linearized bicycle model.
-It generates a smooth double lane-change reference, computes MPC prediction matrices from scratch, optimizes steering inputs, and animates the vehicle motion.
+It creates a smooth double lane-change reference, calculates MPC prediction matrices from scratch, optimizes steering, and shows the vehicle's motion.

 ------------------------------------------------------------------------
 ## Features

--   MPC for lateral control
+– Model Predictive Control for Lateral Vehicle Dynamics
 - Linear bicycle model
--   Continuous → discrete (ZOH)
+- Conversion from continuous to discrete time using Zero-Order Hold
--   Prediction matrices Φ, Γ, H, M
+- Prediction matrices Φ, Γ, H, and M
--   Tanh-based double lane change reference
+- Tanh-based reference for a double lane-change maneuver
--   Real‑time animation
+- Real-time visualization/animations
--   Steering saturation ±30°
+- Steering saturation to ±30°
--   Pure NumPy/SciPy implementation
+- Pure NumPy & SciPy code

 ------------------------------------------------------------------------